ministryofjustice/hmpps-spring-boot-sqs/README.md

 Hopefully your Open API document generator can find the endpoints automatically and includes them in the Open API docs.
 If not you may have to introduce some configuration to point the generator at the endpoints, for example using the Springfox [ApiSelectorBuilder#apis method](https://springfox.github.io/springfox/docs/snapshot/#springfox-spring-mvc-and-spring-boot) to add the base package `uk.gov.justice.hmpps.sqs`.

+### Testcontainers

+In the past many queueing applications have allowed running against either a Testcontainers LocalStack instance or a standalone LocalStack instance started manually with docker-compose (which is required when running the tests on CircleCI).

+This led to some applications having a very complicated configuration with 3 sets of `AmazonSQS` beans required - production, standalone LocalStack and Testcontainers LocalStack.

+When using this library there is an easier way to use Testcontainers.
+Look in the `test-app` at class `IntegrationTestBase` in the `companion object`.
+There is an example of how to start a Testcontainers LocalStack instance only if a standalone LocalStack instance is not already running.
+This means that if you check out the library and run the tests then Testcontainers will jump in and start a LocalStack instance for you.
+However, if you are developing the application and would prefer not to wait for the Testcontainers LocalStack instance to start and stop on every test run then you can start a standalone LocalStack instance and the tests will use that.

 ## Modules

 We are using a multi-module project in order to create functional tests that use the imported library.